ThomasPark20/ObsidianBackup/Zettelkasten/CS350 Virtual Memory.md

 ==address translation is the same as single-level but lookup is different==

 Example.
-0x58B4
+0x58B4, 2 levels, each page num uses 2 bits

-- need to know the number of bits for each page and the num of levels
+- need to know the number of bits for each page and the num of levels (given above)
+- vaddr has 3 parts: p1, p2. offset
 -